Getting There: Car

 This walk involves off-track walking and should therefore only be attempted by parties experienced in the use of map and compass and equipped with a topographic map covering the walk.
 The provided walk map is unsuitable for navigation purposes.

 From Melbourne head west via the M1, M80 and the Western Freeway/Highway (M8) and take the C141 exit, turning north to Daylesford.
-From Daylesford drive north on Main Road for 4 km and turn left onto Hepburn-Newstead Road.
-Follow this for 5.5 km to Basalt Road opposite the Lavendula complex.
-Turn left onto Basalt Road and proceed for a further 5 km.
-Pass through the Boots Gully area (it's clearly marked with lots of boots) and stop just at the edge of the open farmland.
-Parking is nearby, just off-road or 100 m before the edge of the open farm-land (Grid Reference (GR) 424677).
+From Daylesford continue north on Main Road for about 4 km, turn left onto Hepburn-Newstead Road and continue for 1.3 km to Eighteenth Street.
+Turn left and follow this road for 800 m and turn right into Blowhole Road.
+Continue for a further 600 m to the Blowhole parking area.